 Read More: Visiting the Wooden Shoe Tulip Festival

-#10.
+#11.
 Admire Multnomah Falls

 Arguably the most famous waterfall in the state, Multnomah Falls is one of the most visited places in Oregon for good reason.
 Plunging a staggering 620 feet, it’s the tallest waterfall in Oregon (a state known for waterfalls!).

 Visitors are allowed to hike up to an overlook bridge for a better vantage point of the towering falls, which will get you up close and personal with the state’s most famous waterfall.
-Passing by the rushing force that is Multnomah Falls, the paved trail turns into roughly 11 switchbacks that are easy to follow and not too taxing on the knees.
+Passing by the rushing force that’s Multnomah Falls, the paved trail turns into roughly 11 switchbacks that are easy to follow and not too taxing on the knees.

 Good to Know: In an effort to mitigate crowds and overuse, visiting Multnhomah Falls requires advanced reservations.
 If you’d like other (great) hiking options in the area, read: 10 Breathtaking Waterfall Hikes Near Multnomah Falls.